nodejs/node/COLLABORATOR_GUIDE.md

   * Backward-incompatible changes including complete removal of such APIs may occur at any time.

-Documentation-Only Deprecations may be handled as semver-minor or semver-major changes.
-Such deprecations have no impact on the successful operation of running code and therefore should not be viewed as breaking changes.
+Apply the `notable change` label to all pull requests that introduce Documentation-Only Deprecations.
+Such deprecations have no impact on code execution.
+Thus, they are not breaking changes (`semver-major`).

-Runtime Deprecations and End-of-life APIs (internal or public) must be handled as semver-major changes unless there is TSC consensus to land the deprecation as a semver-minor.
+Runtime Deprecations and End-of-life APIs (internal or public) are breaking changes (`semver-major`).
+The TSC may make exceptions, deciding that one of these deprecations is not a breaking change.

 All Documentation-Only and Runtime deprecations will be assigned a unique identifier that can be used to persistently refer to the deprecation in